todar/friday-night-update/songs/only-by-grace.md

 ---
 title: Only By Grace
 artist: gerrit gustafson
-copyright: 1990 Integrity&#39;s hosanna! music
+copyright: 1990 Integrity's hosanna! music
 ---

 Only by grace can we enter